 University of Washington, Department of Global Health

 Dean T. Jamison is Emeritus Professor in the Institute for Global Health Sciences at the University of California, San Francisco.
-In addition to UCSF, Dean has been with UCLA and University of Washington and has served as the T. & G. Angelopoulos Visiting Professor in the Harvard Kennedy School and the Harvard School of Public Health (2006-2008).
-Dean previously worked at the World Bank as an economist and as a manager, and was lead author for the Bank’s 1993 World Development Report, Investing in Health.
-His publications are in the areas of economic theory, public health, and education.
+In addition to UCSF, Dean has been with UCLA and the University of Washington and served as the T. & G. Angelopoulos Visiting Professor in the Harvard Kennedy School and the Harvard School of Public Health (2006-2008).
+Dean previously worked at the World Bank as a research economist and as manager of the Education Policy Division and of the Health, Nutrition and Population Division.
+He was lead author for the Bank’s 1993 World Development Report, Investing in Health.